-Swinhoe Pheasants Lophura swinhoei, a closely related species to Edwards' is a success story for captive propagation.
-An inhabitant of the interior of Taiwan, it was extremely rare in its native range.
-First imported to Europe in the 1860s it has bred in captivity extremely well and was one of the most commonly kept pheasants until the Endangered Species Act of 1973 discouraged its captive propagation.
+Swinhoe Pheasants, a closely related species to Edward's is a success story for captive propagation.
+An inhabitant of the interior of Taiwan, it was extremely rare in its' native range.
+First imported to Europe in the 1860's it has bred in captivity extremely well and was one of the most commonly kept pheasants until the Endangered Species Act of 1973 discouraged its' captive propagation.
+In 1967, 30 captive raised Swinhoe's were sent to Taiwan to be re-introduced into their natural habitat in a forest area controlled by the Taiwan National University.
+More have been sent since the Taiwanese government has also propagated some in captivity to be released and these birds are once again becoming well established.